 “The most efficient animal on the planet is the condor.
 The most inefficient animals on the planet are humans.
 But a human with a bicycle BECOMES the most efficient animal.”

-That ethos is what I love about tech, and I hope to play my part in building the digital bicycles of the future.
+I hope to play my part in building the digital bicycles of the future.
 I also hope the phrase “digital bicycle” didn’t completely ruin the sincerity of that moment we were having, but you can’t win them all eh?

 Load comments